• Facebook

 Getting Started with NCache Open Source

 NCache Open Source provides in-memory caching capabilities for .NET applications.
-This guide covers the essential steps for setting up local or replicated caches, validating cluster configuration, and integrating NCache with a .NET application.
+This guide covers the essential steps for setting up Local or Replicated caches, validating cluster configuration, and integrating NCache with a .NET application.

-Step 1: Download NCache
+Step 1: Install NCache

 • You can download NCache from the Software section on the NCache Downloads page.